Category: Editors

 In 1977, Margaret Booth (1898-2002) received an honorary Oscar in tribute to her 62-year Hollywood career, during most of which she was arguably the industry’s greatest editor.
 Remarkably, she carried on working for another eight years.

 Like many major Hollywood figures, Booth started out with D W Griffith, working as a negative cutter.
 She subsequently worked for Louis B Mayer, transferring with him to the new Metro-Goldwyn-Mayer studio.
 She was appointed as Supervising Editor in 1939, and stayed there until her shameful dismissal in 1986.
 During that time, as Booth described it, she worked only in the projection room, never the cutting room (though it is believed she did uncredited cutting on Ben Hur (1959).
-She has been described as “the final arbiter on every picture the studio made”.
+She has been described as “the final arbiter on every picture the studio made”, and was responsible, amongst other things, for the butchering of John Huston’s The Red Badge of Courage (1951).

 The first MGM musical edited by Margaret Booth was The Rogue Song.
 This was followed by New Moon, The Cuban Love Song, Dancing Lady, Reckless.
 After that, she technically supervised the editing of every musical, but made a particularly significant contribution to The Wizard of Oz and Gigi.